wygulmage/xmobar/readme.md

 - Aliases to the Station ID: so `Weather "LIPB" []` can be used in template as `%LIPB%`
+- Thresholds refer to temperature in the selected units
 - Args: default monitor arguments
 - Variables that can be used with the `-t`/`--template` argument:
 	    `station`, `stationState`, `year`, `month`, `day`, `hour`,